Learning Optimal Prescriptive Trees from Observational Data: Experiments

 \subsubsection{Warfarin Dosing.}

 Most of the features are already binary with the exception of age, height, and weight, so these features were split into 5 buckets, where each bucket contains approximately the same number of datapoints.
 A variety of other preprocessing and data imputation steps were done based on recommendations from \cite{international2009estimation}.
-A patient's possible outcomes are binary, and in selecting DM's model we found that using a random forest (RF) gave the best validation set accuracy.
-The propensity scores are learned using decision trees (DT), also shown to have the best validation set performance.
-These methods are then compared to K-PT and B-PT.
-All approaches are allotted a solve time of 1 hour.
+A patient's possible outcomes are binary and thus we use the predicted class probabilities from $\hat{\nu}$ to train our trees. \newnj{Recall that in order to predict counterfactual outcomes for a given treatment option, we can only train a predictive model on the datapoints that were given said treatment in the historical policy; therefore, we evaluate a model's performance on how well it generalizes on the entire population -- particularly, we measure mean square loss and AUC.
+We find that, depending on the data generation process, different models of $\hat{\nu}$ yield the best performance in the population: for the marginally randomized setting, random forests (RF) with balanced class weights were best; for the non-randomized settings, a combination of weighted RFs and logistic regression (LR) were best to account for class imbalance.
+The propensity scores are learned by fitting an ML model to predict historical treatment assignment $K$ from covariates $X$ -- we use decision trees (DT) because it yields the best performance in the population (lowest mean square loss and highest AUC)}.